thijssmudde/Meteor-Bitcoin-RPC/Readme.md

 # Bitcoin RPC commands for Meteor

-Wrapper for RPC commands used for communicating with Bitcoin or altcoin wallets.
+Wrapper for RPC commands used for communicating with Bitcoin wallet software.
+This is exclusively a server side package.

 ```
 meteor add fullhdpixel:bitcoin
 ```

 ## Requirements

-1- Create a settings.json file in your Meteor project.
+1- Create a settings.json file in the root of your Meteor project.

 ```
 meteor run --settings settings.json
 ```

-2- In your settings.json file fill in the following credentials for your RPC:
+2- In your settings.json file fill in the credentials for your RPC's:

 ```
 {